 In 2018, she was a finalist for the Teacher of the Year award by Dan Mills Elementary.
 Her individual growth scores and overall effectiveness at Dan Mills earned the highest level of achievement.
 In 2016, she was recognized as a Literacy Leader by the Director of Literacy at Metro Nashville Public Schools, was interviewed and observed by the National Public Radio program, Mind/Shift, and one of her guided reading lessons was filmed by the Metro Nashville Public Schools as an example of exemplary reading instruction.
 She has collaborated in the SAIL Project (Survey, Analyze, Infer, Link) with education researcher Kathy Ganske of Peabody College to pioneer innovative and engaging word study instruction.
 She was featured in the November/December 2016 edition of The Reading Teacher, in the article SAIL: A Framework for Promoting Next-Generation Word Study by Kathy Ganske.
 Further, she is a contributing writer in the 2018 published revision of Word Sorts and More by Kathy Ganske.

 Ms. Tsinakis has a strong professional interest in curriculum design and professional development.
 In particular, she has served as a scope and sequence writer for Metro Nashville Public Schools, has been a member of a vertical K-4 planning team at Dan Mills Elementary, and has led workshops on Balanced Literacy, Authentic and Elevated Text Discussions, Integration of Interactive Writing/Read Aloud, Accountable Talk in Classroom: Moving Beyond Agree and Disagree, and Emergent Writers and the Writing Process.
-Most recently, she co-created and facilitated with Evi Eyloyias (ACS Athens) the professional development workshop, Writing Workshop in Elementary School, at the American Farm School in Thessaloniki, Greece.
-In the past three years, she has attended the Teachers’ College Reading and Writing Project Workshop in Atlanta (December 2015); the English Language Learners Summer Institute of Metro Nashville Public Schools (June 2016); and the Teachers' College Reading and Writing Project in the Barcelona Writing Institute (July 2017).
+She co-created and facilitated with Evi Eyloyias (ACS Athens) the professional development workshop, Writing Workshop in Elementary School, at the American Farm School in Thessaloniki, Greece.
+She continues to be engaged in providing Literacy professional development in and outside of ACS Athens.
+In the past few years, she has attended the Teachers’ College Reading and Writing Project Workshop in Atlanta (December 2015); the English Language Learners Summer Institute of Metro Nashville Public Schools (June 2016); and the Teachers' College Reading and Writing Project in the Barcelona Writing Institute (July 2017).

-Born in Alexandria, Egypt, and raised in Kuwait and Athens, Farida El Gazzar, an ACS Athens alumna, graduated from Vakalo School of Art & Design, in Athens, and then moved to London where she earned her Bachelor of Arts Hons degree from Kingston University, and her Master of Arts degree from the Royal College of Art.
+Farida El Gazzar graduated from Vakalo School of Art & Design, in Athens, and then moved to London where she earned her Bachelor of Arts Hons degree from Kingston University, and her Master of Arts degree from the Royal College of Art.
+Ms. El Gazzar is an ACS Athens alumna.
+She was born in Alexandria, Egypt, and raised in Kuwait and Greece.

-Prior to joining the ACS Athens faculty, she gave seminars for portfolio preparations and art drawing classes to ACS Athens students in collaboration with AKTO School of Art & Design.
+Prior to joining the ACS Athens faculty five years ago, she gave seminars for portfolio preparations and art drawing classes to ACS Athens students in collaboration with AKTO School of Art & Design.
+She is also continuing her second year of teaching in the Fine Arts and Graphic Design departments at the American College of Deree.

 From 2003 to 2007, she was co-founder of the creative team WARDA.
-Ms. El Gazzar was an artist-in-residence in Cairo 2008, and in Bahrain 2009, where she gave workshops to local artists.
+Ms. El Gazzar was an artist-in-residence at The Townhouse Gallery in Cairo 2008, and at Al Riwaq Gallery in Bahrain 2009, where she also gave workshops to local artists.

 Ms. Papageorgiou has published articles in Ethos magazine on Greek language instruction and celebrations.
 She has also attended many educational conferences - seminars on Teaching, Technology in Education and Learning Differences.

-Irini Rovoli was born in Athens, Greece.
-She holds a B.A. in Education from the University of Athens, School of Philosophy, and an M.A. in the Psychology and Education of Children with Special Needs from the University of London, Institute of Education.
+Irini Rovoli holds a B.A. in Education from the University of Athens, School of Philosophy, and an M.A. in the Psychology and Education of Children with Special Needs from the University of London, Institute of Education.
 She also pursued advanced piano studies in the National Conservatory of Athens and studied Drama at Veaki Drama School, Athens.

 In 2013, Ms. Rovoli became a certified Critical Friends Groups coach (National School Reform Faculty).
-She is currently a facilitator in the ACS Athens Collaborative Learning Communities which promote teacher collaboration and professional growth, and has also attended the ACS Athens workshops of 2017 and 2018 as well as the NESA 2018 International Conference in Athens, Greece.
+She is currently a facilitator in the ACS Athens Collaborative Learning Communities, and attended the ACS Athens Faculty leadership workshops of 2017 and 2018 as well as the NESA 2018 International Conference in Athens, Greece.
+Ms. Rivoli speaks Greek, English and French.

 Helen was born and raised in San Francisco, California.
 She earned her B.Sc. in Business Administration and Marketing from the University of Nevada, Las Vegas.
 She has thirty years of experience in teaching technology at the elementary school level and has witnessed the transformation of computers from the simple 64-kilobyte home computers to the current high speed devices of today.?